Sky TV: should you believe in better?

 More screens, more freedom

 For those who don't want to be limited to watching Sky TV on one decent sized screen or who don't have a good enough signal or connection to stream it to their devices, there are a couple of options: Sky Q Multiscreen and Sky Go Extra.

 We look at Sky Q Multiscreen in more detail here, but in essence for £12 a month, customers will get one or more Sky Q Mini boxes for another room or rooms in the house.

-This is Sky Go without having to worry about data signals or costs.
-As well as being able to stream live content to two other devices at a time - in addition to watching on TV - users can also download programmes to as many as four devices to watch later.
+Those without Sky Q Multiscreen will need Sky Go Extra instead.
+Like Sky Go, it allows users to stream live content to two other devices at a time - in addition to watching on TV - but also lets them download on demand content (but not personal recordings) to as many as four devices to watch later.